castorini/anserini/docs/regressions-msmarco-passage-unicoil-noexp.md

 # Anserini Regressions: MS MARCO Passage Ranking

+**Model**: uniCOIL (without any expansions)

-This page describes regression experiments, integrated into Anserini's regression testing framework, with uniCOIL (without any expansions) on the [MS MARCO Passage Ranking Task](https://github.com/microsoft/MSMARCO-Passage-Ranking).
+This page describes regression experiments, integrated into Anserini's regression testing framework, using uniCOIL (without any expansions) on the [MS MARCO Passage Ranking Task](https://github.com/microsoft/MSMARCO-Passage-Ranking).
 The uniCOIL model is described in the following paper:

 > Jimmy Lin and Xueguang Ma.
 [A Few Brief Notes on DeepImpact, COIL, and a Conceptual Framework for Information Retrieval Techniques.](https://arxiv.org/abs/2106.14807) _arXiv:2106.14807_.